Coaching for Neurodivergent Adults

 It doesn't have to be that way.

-A joyful & independent life includes not only handling daily responsibilities, but also building relationships and having a sense of meaning or purpose.
+A rich and joyful life includes not only handling daily responsibilities, but also building relationships and having a sense of meaning or purpose.

 Some of the areas of life we cover include: